 Another cool feature of Notepadqq and also rarely used is the multi-editing capability.
 This allows you to have multiple cursors (done using Ctrl key and mouse click) across your source code so you can edit them simultaneously.
 However, such a situation where programmers perform the multi-editing operation is rare but below is a sample Python source code demonstrating that:

 The programmer forgets to add “(str)” on the four print() statements.
 He adds them by holding down Ctrl key and clicking the mouse cursor at the appropriate places and then typing “(str)” simultaneously on the four print statements.
 Multi-editing saves time if you have to type the same statement across multiple lines of code or delete them depending on your situation.

-Notepadqq allows you to change the editor's body with themes and it comes in various color variants: light and dark.
-To change the appearance go to Settings menu and select Preferences option.
-Click the Appearance category and choose the appropriate color scheme to set it as your editor's theme.
+Notepadqq allows you to change the editor’s body with themes and it comes in various color variants: light and dark.
+To change the appearance go to the Settings menu and select the Preferences option.
+Click the Appearance category and choose the appropriate color scheme to set it as your editor’s theme.

 Notepadqq is a great alternative text editor for Notepad++.
 It is rich with tools for programmers who like to code on a powerful text editor.
-To install Notepadqq, be sure to set up snapd on your Linux computer if you haven't installed Ubuntu but some other popular Linux distro.
-And also don't forget to share your opinions/experience in the comment section below.
+To install Notepadqq, be sure to set up snapd on your Linux computer if you haven’t installed Ubuntu but for some other popular Linux distro.
+And also don’t forget to share your opinions/experience in the comment section below.